williamsdb/EvernoteRules/readme.md

 4. update the SDK using the [details here](https://github.com/Evernote/evernote-cloud-sdk-php/issues/45)
 5. create a cache folder for the Smarty templates (templates_c) and give the web server process to write to it
 6. rename config_dummy.php to config.php and give the web server process to write to it
-7. create three empty files: rules.db, logs.db, request.log and give them appropriate permissions
+7. create two empty files: rules.db, logs.db and give them appropriate permissions

 On my LAMP server I achieve this as follows: